Medicare Denied Claim for Late Filing (Timely Filing)

 What This Means

 Medicare denied this claim because it was submitted after the filing deadline.
-For Original Medicare, providers generally have one calendar year from the date of service to submit the claim.
-Medicare Advantage plans may have shorter deadlines.
+This usually appears as CARC CO-29, “the time limit for filing has expired”.
+For Original Medicare, providers generally have one calendar year from the date of service to submit the claim (42 CFR 424.44).
+Medicare Advantage plans set their own provider filing deadlines by contract, which can be shorter.

 This is almost always a billing office issue, not something you caused.